Brock Olivo

-James Brockman Olivo (o-LEEV-o; born June 24, 1976) is an American football coach and former player who is a special teams analyst for the Missouri Tigers football team.
+James Brockman Olivo (o-LEEV-o; born June 24, 1976) is an American football coach and former player who currently serves as an assistant special teams coach for the Miami Dolphins of the National Football League (NFL).
 Prior to his current job, he was the tight ends coach for the Washington University Bears and the running backs coach for the Philadelphia Stars of the United States Football League (USFL).
-Previously, he played as a running back for the Detroit Lions of the National Football League (NFL) for four seasons.
+Previously, he played as a running back for the Detroit Lions of the NFL for four seasons.
 He then played two seasons in the Italian Football League (IFL).

-High school career
+Early life

 Born in St. Louis, and raised in Hermann, Missouri, Olivo attended St. Francis Borgia Regional High School in Washington, Missouri, where he rushed for 5,030 yards and 70 touchdowns during his high school career.
 He led Borgia to an undefeated season and Missouri state championship in 1993, as well as being named the Gatorade "Player of the Year" in the state of Missouri.